ocaml/opam/doc/pages/Manual.md

       the invariant that `!build` dependencies are always installed.
     * `with-test` dependencies are only needed when building tests (when the package is explicitly installed with `--with-test`).
-    * likewise, `with-doc` dependencies are only required when building the package documentation.
+    * Likewise, `with-doc` dependencies are only required when building the package documentation.
-    * likewise, `with-dev-setup` dependencies are only required for a developer tool.
+    * Likewise, `with-dev-setup` dependencies are only required for a developer tool.

 - <a id="opamfield-depopts">